 Although he is only a man, within the framework of the monastic life the perception of his humanity tends to disappear.
 To be sure, he lives quite like everyone else; but he is also someone who has been taken and set apart by God, and as a result he no longer lives like someone who belongs to this world.
 For although he walks on the earth, he feels, in a way, that his head is in heaven, that he sees heaven, that he sees God.
 This is the most important thing that a monastery can offer.
 What society and modern man most lack is made so perceptible, so powerful, so alive, so intense, and so authentic by the spiritual father.

-Therefore the monastic community around its spiritual father is in this way an image of the universal Church in its entirety.
-Everyday life is very simple in the monastery, but in the silence and tranquility which are brought into being by harmony and mutual love, men stand on tip toe, hoping to discern the gentle sound of Christ’s approaching steps.
+Therefore, the monastic community around its spiritual father is in this way an image of the universal Church in its entirety.
+Everyday life is very simple in the monastery, but in the silence and tranquillity which are brought into being by harmony and mutual love, men stand on tip toe, hoping to discern the gentle sound of Christ’s approaching steps.

 Elder Aimilianos of Simonos Petra